The difficulties which ethanol and other additives have caused for the

 Please be certain that your carb is grounded to the

-not done.
 I've seen it happen to these carbs myself, folks . . .

 The Old Carb Doctor